rohan-sajeesh/ADS2001-Stock-Portfolio-Optimisation/README.md

 ## Stakeholder Recommendations

-Based on the analysis, the project provided the following recommendations:
+Based on the analysis, the the following recommendations are provided:

 - Use equal-weight allocation (1/N) as a strong baseline rather than assuming complex models will always outperform.
 - Prioritise risk-based approaches such as Maximum Diversification and Hierarchical Risk Parity when moving beyond equal-weight portfolios.